 procedure Sort (A : in out Nat_Array) with Post => (for all I in A'Range => (for some J in A'Range => A (I) = A'Old (J))) is Permutation : Index_Array := (1 => 1, 2 => 2, ...) with Ghost; begin ... end Sort;

 Ghost procedures can't affect the value of normal variables, so they're mostly used to perform operations on ghost variables or to group together a set of intermediate assertions.

 Abstracting away the treatment of assertions and ghost variables inside a ghost procedure has several advantages.
 First, you're allowed to use these variables in any way you choose in code inside ghost procedures.
 This isn't the case outside ghost procedures, where the only ghost statements allowed are assignments to ghost variables and calls to ghost procedures.

 for loop contained in

-Then, it improves readability by hiding away complex code that is of no use for the functional behavior of the subprogram.
-Finally, it can help GNATprove by abstracting away assertions that would otherwise pollute its context.
+Using the abstraction also improves readability by hiding complex code that isn't part of the functional behavior of the subprogram.
+Finally, it can help GNATprove by abstracting away assertions that would otherwise make its job more complex.

-P (X) to the proof context instead of the possible important set of
+P (X) to the proof context instead of the larger set of assertions

-assertions that are required to verify it.
-What is more, the proof of
+required to verify it.
+In addition, the proof of

 procedure Prove_P (X : T) with Ghost, Global => null, Post => P (X);